informalsystems/vdd/fastsync/fastsync.md

   one from a peer.
 It does so by calling `Block(n,h)` remotely on one peer *n* for a missing height *h*.

+> We have left the strategy how peers are selected unspecified, and
+> the currently existing different implementations of Fastsync differ
+> in this aspect.

 The functions `Status` and `Block` are called by asynchronous RPC.
 When they return, the following functions are called: